nearform/the-micro-frontends-workshop/slides.md

 -- Set up a `React.js application` (you can use the same application from step 1) on port `8081`.

--- Create a `Nav` component that takes `links` object as props and displays links as an unordered list in `src/components/Nav.jsx` file.
+-- Create a `Nav` component that takes a `links` object as props and displays links as an unordered list in the `src/components/Nav.jsx` file.

--- Create a `Title` component that takes `title` string as props and returns the title as an `h1` element in `src/components/Title.jsx` file.
+-- Create a `Title` component that takes a `title` string as props and returns the title as an `h1` element in the `src/components/Title.jsx` file.

 -- Expose both components and configure both applications so they can consume those components from each other.